Please select the link below for information on each of the following graduate programs:

 - Ph.D.
 Biomolecular Sciences (for information e-mail biomolecularPhD@boisestate.edu)

 - Masters in Interdisciplinary Studies

 To Apply for M.S./M.A Degree in Biology or M.S.
 Degree in Raptor Biology:

 - Submit an on-line graduate application along with the application fee to the Graduate Admissions Office.
-International applicants should visit the International Admissions Office for details about international applications.
-All applicants should submit an on-line application prior to submitting any additional items.
+The online application will require:

 - Have the Registrars of ALL post-secondary institutions attended send official transcripts.

 - Have your GRE scores for the General Test forwarded.

 - Applications for fall admission are due the previous January 15th.
 Applications for spring admission are due the previous October 1st.
 Enrollment in all masters programs is competitive, and achievement of minimum admission requirements does not guarantee admission in the program.

 On behalf of the Department of Biological Sciences I am pleased to announce Alexandra Anderson as this year’s recipient of the Michael W Butler Ecological Research Award.
 Allie is studying the effects of climate change on the wintering biology of American kestrels, and whether different wintering strategies have carry-over effects on mate selection and nesting phenology.
 In addition to her thesis research activities, Allie has served as both a TA and GK-12 fellow at Boise State, mentored undergraduates in research, assisted with grad program activities in the department, and volunteered at the Idaho Bird Observatory.
 Most recently, Allie launched a “Blogging with Biologists” program between Boise State and fifth grade students at a school in Wisconsin.
 For all these reasons, Allie is a very deserving recipient of the award.
 Congratulations Allie!